redakker/blecker/README.md

 Be aware these builds could contain not stable solutions.

 ## Build the project
-After some investigation the project descriptors are moade to make the development enviroment ready automatically in VSCode.
+After some investigation, the project descriptors are made to make the development environment ready automatically in VSCode.
-All you need to do is waiting till VSCode reads the settings files with recommended plugins and then install them.
+All you need to do is wait till VSCode reads the settings files with recommended plugins and then install them.
 Before the build you need to have inside VSCode:

 - PlatformIO installed